-We conclude that on April 7, support and trust in Belgian governments was high, and trust in the experts was almost absolute.
-Citizens believed in the effectiveness of the measures taken and did not believe that the government imposed too many restrictions.
-In this epidemiological phase, everything was focussed on reducing the number of infections.
+We conclude that on April 7, support and trust in Belgian governments were high, and trust in the scientific experts, advising the governments, was almost absolute.
+Citizens believed in the effectiveness of the measures taken and did not perceive them to impose too many restrictions on people and on the society.
+In this epidemiological phase, the government measures were mainly focused on reducing the number of infections.

-A few weeks (April 28) later, there are some noticeable evolutions: trust in the different levels of government has declined, more citizens believe that too many restrictions are being imposed, and the belief in the effectiveness of economic and social measures is limited.
-We are now in a new phase in which the exit strategy is taking shape.
-At this stage, the choices are more unclear and there is a greater need for political debate.
-The political and social uncertainty is reflected in the results of the survey on April 28.
+A few weeks later (April 28 2020), there were some noticeable evolutions: trust in the different levels of government had declined considerably, more citizens believed that government measures imposed too many restrictions on society, and the belief in the effectiveness of economic and social measures was limited.
+In the following month, the evolutions continued in the same direction.
+Since mid-April, we entered a new phase in which the exit strategy is taking shape.
+In this phase, the policy choices were more unclear and there was a greater need for political debate.
+The political and social uncertainty was reflected in the results of the surveys on April 28 and May 26.

-The high level of trust in the first phase of the crisis was probably also the result of the clear justification of the policy decisions.
-The figures show that even far-reaching measures are accepted by the population if they are properly explained.
-The exit is more complex than the 'lockdown'.
-In addition to virological considerations, social and economic considerations also emerge.
-In the new phase it will be as important to inform citizens in all transparency about the steps that are being taken.
+The high level of trust in the first phase of the crisis was probably also the result of the clear justification of the policy decisions, being closely aligned with the advice of scientific experts.
+The results seem to suggest that even far-reaching measures are acceptable for society in case their goal is clear, they are properly justified and when they are accompanied by high levels of perceived risk severity and risk proximity.
+The exit phase is more complex and political in nature than the 'lockdown'.
+In addition to epidemiological considerations, social and economic considerations also emerge.
+In the new phase it will be as important to inform citizens in all transparency about the considerations and the trade-offs that are made.